NervanaSystems/ngraph/doc/sphinx/source/index.rst

    * `TensorFlow bridge to nGraph`_
    * `Compiling MXNet with nGraph`_

-   .. note:: Note that the ``pip`` packages work only with Ubuntu 16.04
+   .. note:: Note that the ``pip`` package option works only with Ubuntu 16.04
       or greater and Intel® Xeon® CPUs.
-CPUs without AVX512 will not run these packages; the alternative is to build from source:
+CPUs without Intel® Advanced Vector Extensions 512 (Intel® AVX-512) will not run these packages; the alternative is to build from source.
+Wider support for other CPUs will be offered starting in early 2019.

 * **Data scientists** interested in the `ONNX`_ format will find the `nGraph ONNX companion tool`_ of interest.